-Ukraine crisis: Russia announces new ceasefire to let people evacuate in ‘direction of their choice’
+Ukraine crisis: Russia threatens to cut off gas supplies to Europe

 The Russian invasion of Ukraine that began on February 24 entered its 13th day on Tuesday.

-Meanwhile, the Ukrainian armed forces said that volunteers from India, the United States, the United Kingdom, Sweden, Lithuania and Mexico have already joined its military and were fighting Russian forces outside of Kyiv.
+The Ukrainian armed forces said that volunteers from India, the United States, the United Kingdom, Sweden, Lithuania and Mexico have already joined its military and were fighting Russian forces outside of Kyiv.

 Live updates